bootstrap-vue/bootstrap-vue/docs/components/dropdown/README.md

 ### Supported sub-components
 The following components can be placed inside of your dropdowns.
-Using anoy other component or markup may break keyboard navigation.
+Using any other component or markup may break keyboard navigation.

 | component | Description